frpays/lc0-cloud-installer/README.md

 ## 4. Add GPU devices to your instance

 Stop you instance and edit the characteritics.

-Add one or two GPU, up to 8 V100.
+* Add as many GPU you want, up to 8 V100.
+You will need to increase quotas.
+* You will have to increase the number of vcpus.
 Make sure you have 2 vcpus per GPU.
-You will need about 20Gb of memory.
+* You will need about 20Gb of memory.
 Make it 32gb to be confortable.

 *Caution*: every GPU makes the instance *considerably more expensive.*
 Each V100 is billed about $2.5 per hour at the time of writing.